JeroenSormani/WooCommerce-Products-Per-Page/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the settings page to fine-tune the settings if desired

+== Frequently Asked Questions ==

+= Can this be used with shortcodes? =

+At this moment the plugin doesn't work with manual shortcodes that list products, only on the official WooCommerce shop page (this includes category archives etc).

+= The number of products per page isn't changing when using the dropdown, why? =

+There's a chance that your theme or another plugin is overriding the number of products per page.
+This functionality may need to be disabled in order for the plugin to work.
+First try to determine what is causing this, your theme or a plugin.
+This can be done by switching themes / enable/disable plugins to see when the dropdown starts to work.
+When determined what is causing it, it is possible to figure out what code is executed and how to disable that.

+Feel free to open a support thread if you need any further help.
+Please do note that I cannot help everyone and every theme to be compatible.

 == Screenshots ==

-1. Dropdown box on the products page
+1. Dropdown box on the WooCommerce products page
-2. Close-up of the dropdown box
+2. Close-up of the WooCommerce products per page dropdown
-3. Settings page
+3. WooCommerce Settings page

 == Changelog ==